Three Key Elements of a Successful Business Launch

 - Your attorney can support you during IRS audits and, with our SMB Plus and Pro plans, represent you at trial should your business be a named defendant in a covered civil trial.

-To continue to have access to these legal services beyond the first three months, while optional, it will be important to continue to maintain your small business legal plan.
+To continue to have access to these legal services beyond the first three months, while optional, it will be important to maintain your small business legal plan.
 Membership fees for a Small Business Legal Plan start as low as $49.00 per month.
 Plus, you’ll enjoy a preferred member discount of 25% off the standard corporate hourly rate of a provider attorney when needed for additional needs fees and 100’s of Member Perks that can save you more money on popular products and services than the cost of the plan.

 An experienced provider attorney in your local area will have your business entity up and running quickly and correctly.